A Message of HOPE in Difficult Times.

 TO THE CHIEF MUSICIAN

-The heading to Psalm 77 says that Asaph is writing to The Chief Musician.
-The chief musician was the master or director of the sacred music of the sanctuary (1 Chronicles 6:31), but the chief musician is also a picture of our Lord and Savior, Jesus Christ.
-As Charles Spurgeon so eloquently penned, "Jesus is chief everywhere, and in all the holy songs of his saints, he is the Chief Musician."
+The heading of Psalm 77 states that Asaph is writing to The Chief Musician.
+The chief musician, as mentioned in 1 Chronicles 6:31, was the master or director of the sacred music of the sanctuary.
+However, this title also serves as a metaphor for our Lord and Savior, Jesus Christ.
+As Charles Spurgeon beautifully expressed, “Jesus is chief everywhere, and in all the holy songs of his saints, he is the Chief Musician.”

-Friends, in your day of trouble, our Chief Musician is always there waiting to hear our prayers, cries, laments, or complaints.
-Too often, we pour out our laments to a spouse or best friend.
-We air out our complaints on social media.
-We "vent" our fears or worries around the water cooler.
-But Asaph didn't do any those things.
-He went directly to The Chief Musician and laid the worry at his feet.
+During times of trouble, our Chief Musician is always present, ready to listen to our prayers, cries, laments, or complaints.
+Unfortunately, we often resort to confiding in our spouses or best friends, airing our grievances on social media, or venting our fears and worries around the water cooler.
+However, Asaph demonstrated a different approach by directly addressing The Chief Musician and laying his worries at his feet.

 SIGHING.